alesssia/short_intro_stats/short_intro_stats_Day1.md

 <span style="display:block; height:10px;"></span>

 - How to sample from a population
-- How to use measure of centrality and dispersion
+- How to use Measure of central tendency and dispersion
 - How to make estimation from a sample
 - How to interpret confidence intervals
 - How to make and test hypotheses